uGOsnow

 Ski in Zakopane

-Now one thing to be clear about is that Zakopane is not a ski resort itself.
+One thing to be clear about is that Zakopane is not a ski resort itself (kinda like Chamonix).
 It is the town that sits at the centre of a cluster of smallish ski resorts, most of which are around half an hour from Zakopane itself.
 There are a couple of options for ski/snowboarding in Zakopane itself, but you’re not going to find ski-in/ski-out deals here.

 For now though, the ski resorts in and around Zakopane include: